Earplug: Custom molds

 Earplugs can be molded to fit an individual's ear canal.
 This costs more, but can improve fit for the few percent that have an ear anatomy outside the norm.

 Custom molded earplugs fall into two categories: Laboratory made and Formed in Place.
 Laboratory made requires an impression to be made by a professional of the ear canal and outer ear.
 The impression is sent to a laboratory to be checked and made into a hearing protector.
 Formed in place uses the same process to make an impression of the ear canal and outer ear and then turns that impression into the protector.
-Both types of custom molded earplugs are non-disposable with the laboratory made typically lasting for 3 – 5 years and the formed in place lasting for 1 – 2 years.
+Both types of custom molded earplugs are non-disposable with the laboratory made typically lasting for 3 to 5 years and the formed in place lasting for 1 to 2 years.

 For the best attenuation and proper fit, the impressions for custom molds must meet a desired criteria by the manufacturer of the mold.
 Before an impression can be taken for the custom mold the ear canal is checked for any wax or physical abnormalities.
 This is important in making sure there is a proper seal with the impression material and also not to push any wax deep into the canal.
-The otoblock (made with foam or cotton) will be inserted deep in the canal to prevent the impression material from going too far.
+An otoblock (made with foam or cotton) will be inserted deep in the canal to prevent the impression material from going too far.
 The impression material (either silicone or powder/liquid) will be placed into the ear canal.
 This will need to be fully made, making sure there are no gaps or creases in the impression.
 If there are, then the mold made from the impression will not adequately seal the ear canal.
 Once the custom mold is made, it will need to be inspected by the Audiologist for proper fit on the patient.
 Hearing protection should also be verified using real-ear methods to ensure proper attenuation.
 Real-ear attenuation at threshold (REAT) measurements test how narrowband noises of varying frequency are attenuated with and without the custom mold in place.
 Testing for low-frequency attenuation can help to verify the earmold fit while testing high-frequency attenuation can verify the properties of the filter used.